OleksiyM/01-Web-HW/README.md

 # Personal Phonebook and Notes Application - Chat Bot

-This is a simple phonebook application that allows you to manage your contacts, notes, and search for information.
+This is a simple phonebook and notesbook application that allows you to manage your contacts, notes, and search for information.

 ## About